ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/capabilities/1-dataroles.md

 *   `filter`
 *   `operations`
 *   `text`
-    *   `text` is a very permissive choice, since it will accept any `FORMAT()` result, anything with a text hierarchy, such as dates, and regular old text.
+    *   `text` is a very permissive choice, since it will accept any `FORMAT()` result, anything with a text hierarchy (dates, locations, etc.), and regular old text.
 *   `scripting`
 *   `geography`